iKonoTelecomunicaciones/whatsapp-cloud/README.md

-# meta-matrix
+# Whatsapp-cloud

-Intagram and Facebook pages Matrix-Meta <-> Matrix bridge built using [mautrix-python](https://github.com/mautrix/python)
+Whatsapp business account Whatsapp-cloud <-> Matrix bridge built using [mautrix-python](https://github.com/mautrix/python)

 This bridge is based on: